white vervain

 Subordinate Taxa

-Two varieties have been recognized.
-On V. u. var. leiocarpa, the hairs on the underside of the leaves and on the calyx are softer, and the nutlet is shorter and smooth on the back.
-On V. u. var. urticifolia, the hairs are stiff and appressed, and the nutlet is shorter and ribbed on the back.
-The two ranges overlap extensively, and the variteies intergrade freely where they overlap.
-For these reasons, most authors do not recognize the varieties.
+Some sources recognize two varieties.
+On Verbena urticifolia var. leiocarpa, the hairs on the underside of the leaves and on the calyx are softer, and the nutlet is shorter and smooth on the back.
+On Verbena urticifolia var. urticifolia, the hairs are stiff and appressed, and the nutlet is shorter and ribbed on the back.
+According to Steyermark’s Flora of Missouri (Yatskievych, 2013), var. leiocarpa “…which occurs nearly throughout the species range, seems to intergrade freely with the less hairy var. urticifolia and thus should not be provided with formal recognition.”

 Synonyms